Digital Marketing for Millennials to Make Purchases

 Digital marketing is especially effective among Millennials.
 In fact, a recent study in the Journal of Strategic Marketing calls this generation the “driving force behind online shopping.”
 That’s great news for retailers, but it doesn’t necessarily identify the balance between marketing to Millennials digitally and actually influencing them to make purchases through your digital marketing.

-The Journal of Strategic Marketing study mentioned above focused its research efforts towards determining which specific digital marketing strategies are preferred by Millennials and which ones influence their purchasing decisions.
+The Journal of Strategic Marketing study mentioned above focused its research efforts on determining which specific digital marketing strategies are preferred by Millennials and which ones influence their purchasing decisions.
 The survey determined that they are not impressed by pop-up ads but that they do seem to have a preference for side-panel ads and online coupons.
-Graphics are also highly effective attention getters for Millennials as are incentives, such as discounts or rewards, will often convince them to write online product reviews.
+Graphics are also highly effective attention-getters for Millennials as incentives, such as discounts or rewards, will often convince them to write online product reviews.